 The Post-Award Procedures Manual is a comprehensive manual that represents the consolidation of the Medical School post-award procedures and best practices.
 It is designed to serve the sponsored project post-award community, is based on the utilization of the Real-Time Financials modules, and is written with the assumption that the reader has a basic knowledge of post-award policies and University procedures.

-For more Post-Award resources, visit the Grant Review & Analysis Post-Award page.
+For more Post-Award resources, visit the Grant Services & Analysis Post-Award page.

 Research Procurement refers to the purchasing of goods and services that are required to carry-out research activities.
 The Medical School utilizes the Purchasing Request Form (PRF), found in the M-Pathways Financials & Physical Resources System to document the request, approval(s) and receipt of research goods and services.